-Dreamlight is an Intermediate daffodil in size so may be entered in the Standard Classes as well as in the Intermediate Classes (Section K).
+Dreamlight and Curly Lace are Intermediate daffodils in size so may be entered in the Standard Classes as well as in the Intermediate Classes (Section K).

 Salome, Tahiti, Fragrant Rose, Jamestown, Merlin, Ceylon, Stainless, White Plume and Dreamlight are all Irish cultivars eligible for The Gale and Lockwood Frizzell Award.
 (Section N, Class 245).